 As a result, clients with a vested interest in historic assets seek professionals who can demonstrate an understanding of these factors and possess the knowledge and skills to manage the expectations of multiple stakeholders.
 These stakeholders include occupiers, owners, investors, government, national heritage bodies, amenity societies and the public.

-There are two stages on the route to accreditation - both are set out in detail in the applicant guide – read this thoroughly before applying to ensure your application meets the requirements to for the assessment and to help you prepare for your professional interview;
+Before applying, please read the applicant guide to ensure your application meets the requirements for the assessment and to help you prepare for your professional interview.

 Published date: 26 July 2024